chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 We can find the names of the household heads who lived on Strawberry Alley much more easily than we can place them on our visualization, however.
-One of the challenges that we face as we try to map individuals is the imprecision of early nineteenth-century addresses.
+One of the challenges that we face as we try to map individuals is the imprecision of early nineteenth-century addresses (figure 9).
 No city in the United States had standardized house numbers before 1828, and Baltimore did not standardize until the 1840s.[^15] Often we have only north or south of a given block as our only guide; the tax records often included